-Pursuant to the Regulations of the Board of Directors, individuals or legal entities serving as directors in more than five companies, of which no more than three may have shares trading on domestic or foreign stock exchanges, may not be appointed as directors.
+Pursuant to the Regulations of the Board of Directors, those persons serving as directors in more than five companies, of which no more than three may have shares trading on domestic or foreign stock exchanges, may not be appointed as directors.
 Positions within holding companies are excluded from the calculation.
 Furthermore, companies belonging to the same group shall be deemed to be a single company.